koseogluemre/clipboard-hijacking/README.md

 ## About
-This Python Script:
+This Python script:

-- Continuously observes the clipboard to identify cryptocurrency wallet addresses.
+- Continuously monitors the clipboard.
-- Substitutes any found wallet addresses with a fabricated one.
+- Detects cryptocurrency wallet addresses in the clipboard.
-- Emulates the approach clipboard hijackers use to manipulate clipboard content.
+- Replaces any detected wallet address with a fake one, mimicking the method used by malicious clipboard hijackers.

 ## Setup